 - Open Ocean Dive: Recognised as an Open Water dive site, you can log your dives at the Open Ocean Habitat.
 The abundance of species in the Habitat cannot be beat.

-Do you have any tips for Adventure Cove Waterpark?
+Do you have any questions or tips for Adventure Cove Waterpark?
 Let us know in the comments.